wavering-ruby/TowerOfHanoi/README.md

-# Tower of Hanoi - Java Implementation
+# Tower of Hanoi - Java and Python Implementations

-This project implements the classic Tower of Hanoi puzzle in Java.
+This project implements the classic Tower of Hanoi puzzle in both Java and Python.

 ## Description